National Association of Towns and Townships (NATaT)

-NATaT's mission today, as it was then, is to champion fair-share federal funding decisions and promote legislative and regulatory policies that strengthen grassroots local government.
+NATaT's mission today, as it was in 1967, is to champion fair-share federal funding decisions and promote legislative and regulatory policies that strengthen grassroots local government.
 Members of the Ohio Township Association are automatically NATaT members.

 Representatives from six state township organizations met in August 1967 to discuss banding together to improve visibility in the nation's capital.
 The result was the establishment of the National Association of Towns and Township Officials (NATTO), with a mission to further the interests of township officials and smaller communities.